SkyBlueRW/SkyBlueRW.github.io/_posts/2023-10-28-drawdown-control.md

 ### Introduction <a name="introduction"></a>

-In the prior blog post [From Volatility to Maximum Drawdown](https://skybluerw.github.io/2023/10/15/max-drawdown.html), we delved into the widely acknowledged risk measure, maximum drawdown, unraveling its complexity in analysis and practical control.
-Expanding on the previous discussion on factors impacting drawdown risk, let's try to explore practical approaches for the explicit management of drawdown risk within the portfolio management process.
+In the prior blog post [From Volatility to Maximum Drawdown](https://skybluerw.github.io/2023/10/15/max-drawdown.html), we delved into the widely acknowledged risk measure, maximum drawdown, dissecting  factors impacting it while uncovering pain points in its analysis and practical control.
+Expanding further upon this foundation, let's try to explore practical approaches for the explicit management of drawdown risk within a portfolio management process.

 It's generally true that judgements about market conditions and strategies during pivotal moments play a paramount role in drawdown control.
 Often, a well-founded judgement regarding the efficacy of a strategy, even executed with rudimentary holding controls, can reasonably shield investors from intolerable drawdowns.

 While integrating explicit drawdown control into portfolio construction brings additional advantages, especially within a systematic portfolio management framework.
-It serves as a translator, converting judgments into a portfolio language consistent across the framework.
+It serves as a translator, converting judgments into a portfolio language consistent across the entire framework.
 It facilitates ex-ante/post attribution, crucial for informed decision-making and continuous improvement.
 Even in scenarios where confident judgment is unavailable, the explicit management of drawdown enables us to fill the gap with backup plans grounded in clearly defined assumptions.

-With the benefits in mind, in this blog, our focus turns to the risky asset holding discipline initially introduced by Grossman & Zhou (1993).
+With the benefits in mind, our focus in this blog turns to the risky asset holding discipline initially introduced by Grossman & Zhou (1993).
 This discipline advocates for investing a constant proportion of the largest acceptable loss in risky assets to maximize expected utility growth within the desired drawdown range.
 The optimal holding derived from this approach can be used as a benchmark for determining the leverage of the risky asset mix, whether on a regular basis or in response to significant deviations.

 ### Optimal Holding for Drawdown Control <a name="optimal"></a>

-Let's firstly have a look at the discipline itself for what it is.
+Let's begin by taking a close look at the discipline itself.

-Suppose $$W_t$$ stands for the value of wealth at t and $$M_t$$ stands for the higest ever wealth level achieved prior to t.
-To incorporate drawdown control in portfolio construction explicitly, Grossman & Zhou (1993) added a hard constraint on maximum drawdown in the form of a stochastic floor determined by previous peak value ($$W_t \geq \alpha \mathop{Max}_{0\leq s\leq t}{W_s}$$, $$1 - \alpha$$ is the maximum acceptable drawdown) upon the classical portfolio optimization problem of maximizing the long term expected growth of power utility ($$U(W) = \dfrac{W^{1-A}}{1-A}$$).
-With different time value accounted for current wealth and previous peak value, we are essentially conducting the following portfolio optimization. ($$X_t$$ is the amount of money invested in the risky asset).
+Assume $$W_t$$ represents for the value of wealth at t and $$M_t$$ denotes the highest wealth level achieved before time t.
+To explicitly incorporate drawdown control in portfolio construction explicitly, Grossman & Zhou (1993) introduced a hard constraint on maximum drawdown in the form of a stochastic floor determined by previous peak value ($$W_t \geq \alpha \mathop{Max}_{0\leq s\leq t}{W_s}$$, $$1 - \alpha$$ is the maximum acceptable drawdown).
+This constraint is imposed upon the classical portfolio optimization problem of maximizing the long term expected growth of power utility ($$U(W) = \dfrac{W^{1-A}}{1-A}$$).
+Accounting different time values for current wealth and previous peak value, we are essentially conducting the following portfolio optimization. ($$X_t$$ is the amount of money invested in the risky asset).

 $$
 \begin{aligned}